ankitwork9808/CloneV2/readme.md

 - Call the `scrapeWebsite()` tool
 - Clone the site into `./cloned-site/`
 - Rewrite assets/links so the site runs fully **offline**
+- Edit the site, ask to add update or remove
-- Promot to ask to publish the site live
+- Prompt to ask to publish the site live
 - If Y then `publishSite()`
 - Click and view the site